Adi-ty/go-minio/README.md

-# GO MinIO API
+# GO Object Manager

-This project provides a RESTful API for interacting with a MinIO object storage server.
-The API allows you to upload, download, delete, and manage objects within MinIO buckets.
+This project provides a RESTful API for interacting with various object storage (MinIO< S3, GCS).
+The API allows you to upload, download, delete, and manage multiple objects within buckets.